happyhung95/poker-board-client/README.md

 ## Poker Board Client

-This is the client of [Poker Board API](https://github.com/happyhung95/poker-board-api):
+This is the client of [Poker Board API](https://github.com/happyhung95/poker-board-api)

-Feel free to use.
+Feel free to use at https://poker.happyhung.com

 Disclaimer: the data posted to the API is open to the world.
 I do not hold the responsibility to protect the data privacy.
 Use at your own risk.